 - 31.3 The chair will decide the procedure for the ballot. - 31.4 The chair has a casting vote if votes are equal.
 The chair may also vote as a member (if they are a member). - 31.5 The directors may decide to call a postal ballot.
-They cannot use a postal ballot to let members vote: - 31.5.1 on anything that by statute must be passed at a meeting of the society; or - 31.5.2 to appoint or reappoint auditors; or - 31.5.3 to remove auditors. - 31.6 The chair will decide the procedure for the postal ballot, but the ballot must be held within 30 days of the date on which the directors decide to call it. - 31.7 If the postal ballot is on a particular resolution passed by members at a meeting, the directors have 30 days from the date of the meeting to decide whether to call a postal ballot.
-If the directors fail to decide to call a postal ballot within those 30 days, they lose the right to call a postal ballot. - 31.8 If the postal ballot is on a particular resolution passed by members at a meeting, the operation of the resolution is suspended until the decision of the postal ballot. - E The constitution of the society - 32 Changes to the rules - 32.1 The society may change its rules:
+They cannot use a postal ballot to let members vote: - 31.5.1 on anything that by statute must be passed at a meeting of the society; or - 31.5.2 to appoint or reappoint auditors; or

+31.5.3 to remove auditors.

+- 31.6 The chair will decide the procedure for the postal ballot, but the ballot must be held within 30 days of the date on which the directors decide to call it. - 31.7 If the postal ballot is on a particular resolution passed by members at a meeting, the directors have 30 days from the date of the meeting to decide whether to call a postal ballot.
+If the directors fail to decide to call a postal ballot within those 30 days, they lose the right to call a postal ballot. - 31.8 If the postal ballot is on a particular resolution passed by members at a meeting, the operation of the resolution is suspended until the decision of the postal ballot.

+E The constitution of the society

+32 Changes to the rules

+32.1 The society may change its rules:

-- with the approval of a resolution passed by a 75% majority (or a simple majority, to change the society's name) of members voting at a general meeting; and - 32.2 The chair has no casting vote on resolutions that need a 75% majority. - 32.3 A resolution to alter or amend rule 2 (the society's objects), rule 15 (interest on shares), rule 14 (conversion of the society), rule 33 (winding up) and this rule shall not be passed if 10% or more of members present or represented at a general meeting and who vote on the resolution vote against it. - 33 Winding up the society - 33.1 The society may be wound up in accordance with the provisions of s123 of the Co-operative and Community Benefit Societies Act 2014. - 33.2 On the dissolution or winding up of the society, after the satisfaction of all its debts and liabilities, the assets remaining shall be distributed to an institution or institutions which is or are regarded as charitable under the law of every part of the United Kingdom and (as decided by the directors): (i) for purposes similar to the objects of the society; or (ii) for use for particular purposes that fall within the objects of the society.
-If the directors do not resolve to apply the remaining assets in accordance with this clause 33.2, the assets of the society shall be applied for such purposes regarded as charitable under the law of every part of the United Kingdom as are directed by the Charity Commission.
+with the approval of a resolution passed by a 75% majority (or a simple majority, to change the society's name) of members voting at a general meeting; and subject to registration of the amendments by the Financial Conduct Authority.

+- 32.2 The chair has no casting vote on resolutions that need a 75% majority. - 32.3 A resolution to alter or amend rule 2 (the society's objects), rule 15 (interest on shares), rule 14 (conversion of the society), rule 33 (winding up) and this rule shall not be passed if 10% or more of members present or represented at a general meeting and who vote on the resolution vote against it.

+33 Winding up the society

+- 33.1 The society may be wound up in accordance with the provisions of s123 of the Cooperative and Community Benefit Societies Act 2014. - 33.2 On the dissolution or winding up of the society, after the satisfaction of all its debts and liabilities, the assets remaining shall be distributed to an institution or institutions: (i) for purposes similar to the objects of the society; or (ii) for use for particular purposes that fall within the objects of the society.